Mary Ann Azer

 Chair of the Judging Panel

-She began her career at 15 on The Australian Women’s Weekly and at 33 became the magazine’s youngest ever Editor.
-She was later appointed Publisher of Australian Consolidated Press (ACP) Women’s Division and was one of the first women appointed to the ACP board.
+She began her career at 15 on The Australian Women's Weekly and at 33 became the magazine's youngest ever Editor after creating Cleo Magazine for Australian Consolidate Press (ACP).
+She was later appointed Publisher of ACP'S Women's Division and was one of the first women appointed to the ACP board.
 Ita went on to become Editor-in-Chief of the Daily & Sunday Telegraphs, making her the first female to ever edit a major metropolitan newspaper in Australia, and also to join the News Ltd board.

-After leaving News Ltd, Ita became Editorial Consultant for Fairfax Magazines and columnist on Woman’s Day before being appointed Editor-in-Chief of Fairfax’s Sun Herald.
-She is a prolific author.
-Her 11th book, “A Passionate Life” – the third edition of her autobiography – was published this year.
+After leaving News Ltd, Ita became Editorial Consultant for Fairfax Magazines and columnist on Woman's Day before being appointed Editor-in-Chief of Fairfax's Sun Herald.
+She is a prolific author and has written 11 books including her best-selling autobiography, 'A Passionate Life.'

 Andrew Cowell commenced his career in London at IPC magazines as a graphic designer, working his way up to Art Director.
 Andrew was invited to Sydney to launch a joint venture publication that became Belle magazine.
 He stayed on in Sydney, and became the Art Director of The Bulletin, then the launch Art Director of Cleo.